-If a student sits both English language and English literature, the higher grade is double-weighted.
-The lower grade can still count in the 'open group' of subjects (not in the EBacc slots).
+If a student sits both English language and English literature, the higher grade is double-weighted in the English slot.
+The lower grade can count in a slot in the 'open' element of subjects (not in the EBacc element).
 The combined English language and literature qualification will be available for the last time in 2016 and will be double-weighted in the Progress 8 measure.